SinemKalay/RestaurantTimeTable/README.md

 * Or, the application can be imported to the IDE to run (prefereably Intellij Idea).After importing, first build and then run the application via the button on top right corner.

 ### How to call the API
+There is different ways to call an api.
+As an example below options could be choosen

+* Via Postman
 Postman can be used to call rest api after run the application.
 1. Open Postman application
 2. Select "POST" as  request method